Scenario Planning for Pandemic Recovery and Beyond

 TrendLab+ is a scenario-planning tool designed by our FP Think initiative for forecasting the effects of emerging economic and transportation trends, including changes brought about by the COVID-19 pandemic, shifting consumer preferences, and new transportation and communications technologies.

 Users can test various factors, such as levels of telecommuting, delivery services, urban migration, and the ability of transit agencies to recover lost ridership, to see what “new normal” they may produce in short-term, medium-term, and long-term scenarios.
 Doing so provides information to help formulate local and regional plans and identifies factors that may be beyond the immediate control of planning agencies, in order to help guide policies and actions that respond to their impacts.

-During our recent 2020 Short Range Transit Plan process, Fehr & Peers’ TrendLab+ tool helped us model how different variables will impact transit ridership recovery in the coming years – this has helped set expectations for how longer ridership will take to recover to 2019 levels.
+During our recent 2020 Short Range Transit Plan process, Fehr & Peers’ TrendLab+ tool helped us model how different variables will impact transit ridership recovery in the coming years – this has helped set expectations for how long ridership will take to recover to 2019 levels.

 Chris Lubbers, Transit Director: Summit Stage, Summit County Colorado